Spontaneous Quantum Turbulence in a Newborn Bose-Einstein Condensate via the Kibble-Zurek Mechanism

-Using the mean field values of the critical exponents $\nu = 1/2$ and $z = 2$, the KZM predicts the scaling of the freeze-out time, which sets the time scale in which the growth of the order parameter lags behind the crossing of the critical point set by the quench of $\mu(t)$.
-The equilibration time, when the growth of the number of bosons in BEC changes from exponential to linear \cite{Chesler15,Thudiyangal24,SM}, is proportional to the freeze-out time and scales universally as $t_{eq}\propto \hat{t}\propto\tau_Q^{1/2}$.
-This scaling is confirmed by the numerical results shown in the inset of Fig.~\ref{fig:density_and_phase_psi_with_marked_vortices_and_KZ_scaling} (c), where $\langle t_{eq} \rangle = \left( 3.843 \pm 0.460 \right) \tau_Q^{0.573 \pm 0.028}$.
-At the equilibration time, the KZM further predicts that the average vortex density scales as $\langle n \rangle \propto \tau_Q^{-1/2}$, in agreement with the fit shown in Fig.~\ref{fig:density_and_phase_psi_with_marked_vortices_and_KZ_scaling} (c), where $\langle n \rangle = \left( 225.140 \pm 19.016 \right) \tau_Q^{-0.502 \pm 0.025}$.
+Using the mean-field values of the critical exponents $\nu = 1/2$ and $z = 2$, the KZM predicts the scaling of the freeze-out time, which sets the timescale in which the growth of the order parameter lags behind the crossing of the critical point set by the quench of $\mu(t)$.
+The equilibration time, when the growth of the number of bosons in BEC changes from exponential to linear \cite{Chesler15,Thudiyangal24,SM}, is proportional to the freeze-out time and scales universally as $t_{\textrm{eq}} \propto \hat{t}\propto\tau_Q^{1/2}$.
+This scaling is confirmed by the numerical results shown in the inset of Fig.~\ref{fig:density_and_phase_psi_with_marked_vortices_and_KZ_scaling} (c), where $t_{\textrm{eq}} = ( 3.779 \pm 0.693 ) \tau_Q^{0.541 \pm 0.069}$.
+At the equilibration time, the KZM further predicts that the vortex number scales as $n_v \propto \tau_Q^{-1/2}$, in agreement with the fit shown in Fig.~\ref{fig:density_and_phase_psi_with_marked_vortices_and_KZ_scaling} (c), where $ n_v = \left( 249.036 \pm 44.999 \right) \tau_Q^{-0.534 \pm 0.047} $.